 Over the years, I’ve learned how to use the Bible as the main textbook in my homeschool.
 At the top of most homeschooler’s list of “reasons why we homeschool” is the freedom to teach our children according to our belief systems.
 This simply translates into, “I want my child to grow up with a strong foundation and faith in the Most High God.”
 And rightfully so!

 5 Practical Ways to use The Bible in Your Homeschool

-I consider myself a seasoned homeschooler; however, something that always boggled my mind was how to effectively and consistently use the Bible as the main textbook in my homeschool.
-Sure, I’ve heard it could be done – shucks, I even talked to Anne from Homeschooling Torah about it!
-Even still, I have struggled to actually do it consistently.
+I consider myself a seasoned homeschooler; however, something that used to boggle my mind was how to effectively and consistently use the Bible as the main textbook in my homeschool.
+Sure, I had heard it could be done – shucks, I even talked to Anne from Homeschooling Torah about it!
+Even still, I struggled to actually do it consistently.

 Start the Day with the Word

 This kind of start to the day has been named so many different things from circle time to morning basket time.
 Regardless of what you call it, including the Bible during these times is a great place to start.